guildai/guild.ai/pages/faq.md

 No, Guild will only download the source once.
 There is no performance penalty for referencing a resource source multiple times.

+## Runtime characterisics

+### How much overhead does Guild incur when running an operation?

+Guild runs operations in a separate OS process to ensure that the operation is isolated.
+As of Guild 0.3.0, the additional overhead incurred when running an operation is as follows:

+- Additional time: typically less than 100 milliseconds but may be more on slower systems or loaded systems

+- Additional resident RAM: less than 40 MB

 ## Troubleshooting

 ### How do I know which library version I'm using?